 Blood in the stool can also be indicative of colorectal cancer or may be related to issues such as age, smoking, or alcohol intake.
 However, this “visible” blood is most often associated with a medical diagnosis that can be treatable with medicine or lifestyle changes, especially when caught early.
 It is important to never ignore blood where it doesn’t belong.

 Doctors must perform a particular test to look for unseen, or invisible blood in the stool.
 This refers to microscopic drops of blood not seen with regular tests or with the human eye.
 The test itself is called a fecal occult blood test, also known as FOBT.
-This test is not usually given simply to detect occult blood in relation to other disease, but rather as a screening for colorectal cancer.
+This test is not usually given simply to detect occult blood in relation to other diseases, but rather as a screening for colorectal cancer.
 If you’re getting close to your first colonoscopy, your doctor may have already mentioned it to you.
 A positive FOBT is associated with several types of colorectal cancers, or it could indicate anemia.

 The FOBT has been long used for cancer screening, and scientists began to track FOBT results and patient outcomes over the course of 16 years.
 The results were surprising: those who had a positive FOBT result had a 58 percent higher chance of dying from all types of cancer–not just colorectal or bowel cancer.
 Positive FOBT patients had higher morbidity with many types of diseases, such as hormone problems, neuropsychological issuers, circulatory problems, and respiratory issues.
 Those with a positive fecal occult blood test also were eight times as likely to die of bowel cancer.
 More research needs to be done to determine the correlation between invisible blood in the stool and these non-gi related diseases, but it is always important to remember that gut health is tied to various other systems in the body and can be an effective monitor of overall health.